 An oral presentation is different from most types of assignment, in that you are required to prepare a talk or lead a discussion live in class.

 - In preparing your talk, only write as much as you can say in the allocated time schedule.
-A good guide is one typed, A4 page with approx. 2cm margins, in a 12 size font, for each 5 minutes worth of speaking at a moderate (conversational) pace.
+A good guide is 125 words per minute (e.g. approx. 1,250 words if you are speaking for 10 minutes).

 - Have some kind of structure to your talk.
 For example a chronological/historical format, or a step-by-step, procedural structure.